JonathanBottcher/AdvancedMandarin/mandarin_sentences/sentences/sentence_processing/readme.md

 - det_sentence_level : Calculates average HSK level of a sentence in Mandarin Chinese

-- main : Saves sentence into the database with its corresponding level
+- main : Saves sentence into the database with its corresponding level(this is file is not modular should not be used and should be moved to another directory)

 ## Installation